 Typical diet: wheat flatbread, beef, goat, vegetable curry, okra, cabbage, potatoes and peppers

 Raima prepares and kneads dough to make roti — a flatbread made from stoneground wholemeal flour.
 Roti can be eaten with any meal and is popular across Pakistan.
 The bread is cooked in a clay oven called a tandoor.
-Many families have their own tandoor or share one communally with their neighbors.
+Many families have their own tandoor or share one communally with their neighbours.

 To help women earn more income and families eat more protein, we teach women how to raise poultry that will provide valuable and nutritious eggs.